faiface/par/README.md

 Use any WebSocket client to connect to it.
 For example, I like to use [Postman](https://www.postman.com).

-Right after connection, you should get a message:
+Right after connecting, you should get a message:

 ```plain
 > What's your name?